DGLE-HQ/DGLE/ReadMe.md

 * Plugin based architecture with micro-core principles.
 * Flexible and highly extensible via plugins.
 * Multi render support: OpenGL (1.x-2.x and 4.x), OpenGL ES (1.1, 2.0 and 3.0), Direct3D (9.0c and 11.1).
 * Have set of visual editors for rapid application development.
+Also for non programmers.
 * Provides all necessary API for development high quality 2D and 3D real-time applications.
 * Flexible abstraction levels allow you to programming without any restrictions from API.
-* Made by GameDev professionals for you with LoVe!
+* Made by experienced in game development professionals for you with LoVe!

 ## Supported Platforms

 * Windows (XP and later)
-* Linux (almost any distributive)
+* Linux (Ubuntu and almost any distributive)
 * MacOS (10.6 and later)
 * iOS (4.3 and later)
 * Android (2.3 and later)